aceDavon/math-magician/README.md

 ### Usage

-**When the above commands aresuccessfully run, your browser should open on `localhost:3000`, if not, open your browser and load `127.0.0.1:3000` to see your default template loaded
+**When the above commands are successfully run, your browser should open on `localhost:3000`, if not, open your browser and load `127.0.0.1:3000` to see your default template loaded

 ### Run tests

-> coming soon :smile:
+**Run from your terminal:**

+- `npm test`

+_This displays the results of the test suites already written on the project to test for various functionalities and UI implementations.
+Feel free to edit the UI components and re-run the tests to verify their authenticity_

 ### Deployment